RachanaVenkat/RachanaVenkat/README.md

 - 👋 Hi, I’m @RachanaVenkat
 - 👀 I’m interested in DevOps and cloud computing
 - 🌱 I’m currently learning amazing cloud services like AWS
-- ⚡ Fun fact: I'm a web-developer too
+- ⚡ Fun fact: I can make pretty websites too

 <!---
 RachanaVenkat/RachanaVenkat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.